-4.1.
-Account Information for New Community Members
+4.1 Account Information for New Community Members

-New faculty members will receive an email from Tina Bockius, Faculty Administrative Coordinator (cbockius@brynmawr.edu), with username and password information.
-If you have any questions about your account or want to know more about offered services, contact the Help Desk (610-526-7440, help@brynmawr.edu), or stop by the first floor of Canaday Library.
+New faculty members will receive an email from Christina Manze, Faculty Administrative Associate (cmanze@brynmawr.edu), with your username and information about getting your password.
+Please see LITS's Getting Started at Bryn Mawr tech guide for help connecting to Wi-Fi, accessing software, and logging into College-provided systems.
+If you have questions or issues, contact the Help Desk (610-526-7440, help@brynmawr.edu), or stop by the first floor of Canaday Library.

 The College uses Microsoft 365 for email, calendar, and cloud-based file storage (1TB per person).
-Official campus communications will come via this account so you'll need to check it regularly.
-Because student records are considered to be sensitive, you cannot forward this account to an outside personal account.
+Official campus communications will come via this account, so you'll need to check it regularly.
+Because student records are sensitive, you cannot forward this account to an outside personal account.